aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

 This short article illustrates adding a logo to an AIMMS WebUI application.

-Please :download:`The AIMMS 4.81 sample application <model/truckMaker.zip>` to experiment with the example.
+Please download :download:`The AIMMS 4.81 sample application <model/truckMaker.zip>` to experiment with the example.

 As provided the top bar of the app looks as follows: